ljufa/rsplayer/docs/multiroom_architecture.md

 - **Control = one bidirectional stream** (reliable, ordered — exactly what session state needs).
 - **Audio = one reliable *uni* stream per session** (leader → follower).
 With 500–1000 ms of scheduling headroom, a LAN retransmit never threatens a deadline, QUIC flow control provides free backpressure, and flush-on-seek/stop is simply "drop the stream".
 Datagrams were rejected for audio: they'd require reinventing ordering/loss handling for zero latency benefit at this buffer depth.
 - **Clock probes = QUIC datagrams**: timing packets must never queue behind retransmitted audio bytes (head-of-line blocking would corrupt RTT measurements).
-- `AudioChunk { session_id, seq, play_at_micros, frames, payload }` — payload is interleaved **f32 LE at the source sample rate**.
+- `AudioChunk { session_id, seq, play_at_micros, frames, payload }` — payload is interleaved **i16 LE at the source sample rate** (protocol version 2; version 1 carried f32 LE — the handshake rejects mismatched versions).

-Why f32 at source rate (and not the leader's output format): the tee is taken **pre-EQ, pre-resample, pre-volume** in the decode loop.
+Why pre-DSP at source rate (and not the leader's output format): the tee is taken **pre-EQ, pre-resample, pre-volume** in the decode loop.
 Anything later would bake the leader's room EQ and device sample rate into every room.
 Followers run the received PCM through their own full output pipeline (rate conversion, EQ, VU, software volume), so per-room correction keeps working.
 Loudness-normalization gain is the one leader-side value that must be carried along (`StreamStart.gain_db_hundredths`) because it is normally applied inside the leader's DSP chain.

-Cost: 2.8 Mbit/s per follower at 44.1 kHz stereo; a 16-bit wire format is the planned optimization for weak devices (Pi Zero).
+Why i16 on the wire (the tee itself stays f32): halves bandwidth (1.4 Mbit/s per follower at 44.1 kHz stereo) and per-chunk conversion work — QUIC crypto plus the sample stream dominate follower CPU on weak devices (Pi Zero).
+The scale factor is 32768 (`protocol::encode_sample`/`decode_sample`), matching Symphonia's int→float conversion, so 16-bit source material crosses the wire bit-exactly; deeper sources are quantized to 16 bits for followers only.

 ## The Timing Model